aspnetzero/documents/doc/Developing-Step-By-Step-Xamarin.md

 project to **Acme.PhoneBookDemo.Mobile.Droid**.

 If you've already started Android emulator, you can directly run the project.
-But if you've not started the emulator yet, it's adviced to you to start the emulator first from the Visual Studio Toolbar like shown below...
+But if you've not started the emulator yet, it's advised to you to start the emulator first from the Visual Studio Toolbar like shown below...
 The reason of initializing emulator is; sometimes Visual Studio cannot make initial connection to the emulator for the first run.
 So